Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Conclusion

 More generally, the goal-oriented approach proposed in this article is not limited to single-objective (Bayesian) optimization.
-The example of Section~\ref{sec:tcrps_example} shows that it is also readily applicable, for instance, to level set estimation problems, for which a number of GP-based sequential design---aka active learning---strategies have been proposed in the literature \citep[see, e.g.,][and references therein]{chevalier2014fast, bogunovic2016}.
+The example from \cref{sec:tcrps_example} and the benchmark results of \cref{app:levelset} show that it is also readily applicable, for instance, to level set estimation problems. \cref{app:noise} provides a proof of concept for extending the approach to noisy observations.
+A thorough investigation of the best modeling choices and theoretical guarantees is left for future work.
 Other extensions are possible but will require more work.
-Noisy observations are one such example: considering that the interpolation constraints are already relaxed by the presence of noise, how should we transpose the goal-oriented modeling approach to this setting?
-Constrained and/or multi-objective optimization is another interesting but challenging direction for future research: in this case the function of interest in multivariate---one objective and several constraints, or several objectives---which requires significant adaptations to proposed methodology.
+Constrained and/or multi-objective optimization is another interesting but challenging direction for future research: in this case the function of interest is multivariate (one objective and several constraints, or several objectives), which requires significant adaptations to the proposed methodology.

+Another possible direction for future research would be to infer the unknown function using the full predictive distribution~\eqref{eq:joint_posterior}, of which \reGP is a mode approximation.
+This distribution defines a Skew GP, for which various inference methods have been proposed in the literature, using for instance quasi Monte-Carlo sampling, linear elliptical slice sampling or Gibbs sampling \citep[see, e.g.,][]{da2012:_constrained, botev2017normal, benavoli2021unified, gessner2020integrals, takeno2023towards}.
+Adapting these ideas to the reGP setting may be relevant in a context where uncertainty quantification is critical.

+\acks{The authors thank the action editor and three anonymous reviewers for their insightful comments, which significantly improved both the content and the presentation of the article.
+This work was partially supported by the French Agence Nationale de la Recherche et de la Technologie (ANRT) through a CIFRE grant.}